top of page

 While these studies are currently focused on understanding prefrontal cortex contribution to memory, we are concurrently studying and evaluating the involvement of other circuits, with the ultimate goal of contributing to more complete models of longer-term memory.

-We are grateful to be part of the Rockefeller and Tri-I Community and are particularly thankful to our collaborators, scientific resource centers, and to our funding sources including NIH, Robertson Therapeutic Development Fund, Klingenstein-Simons, Mathers, Pershing Square, Searle, and Vallee Foundations, without whom this work would not be possible.
+We are grateful to be part of the Rockefeller and Tri-I Community and are particularly thankful to our collaborators, scientific resource centers, and to our current funding sources including NIH, Black Family Therapeutic Development Fund, Silicon Valley Community Foundation, Mathers Foundation, Hellman Foundation, Pershing Square, and Vallee Foundations, without whom this work would not be possible.

 bottom of page